-In many cases of phobias there is not requirement of any therapy or treatment.
+In many cases of phobias there is no requirement of any therapy or treatment.
 Patients often find that avoiding the object of their fear is enough to control the problem.

-This is true for unnatural fears of objects that are not normally faced in everyday like fear of animals like snakes etc. However, some fears like those of flying, closed spaces like elevators etc. need to be treated as they may hamper with daily functioning.
+This is true for unnatural fears of objects that are not normally faced in everyday, such as the fear of animals, for example snakes.
+However, some fears like those of flying and closed spaces like elevators need to be treated as they may hamper with daily functioning.

-In this a trained counsellor listens to the fears of the individual and helps them by talking therapies and tips to overcome such fears.
+In this method of treatment, a trained counsellor listens to the fears of the individual and helps them by talking therapies and tips to overcome such fears.

 Often this involves discussing the impact that severe phobias may have on life and daily living and motivates people to seek self-help techniques or assisted therapy for treatment of phobias.